Adrenal Insufficiency. The truth, the whole truth and nothing but the truth

 Maybe “primary” and “secondary” Adrenal insufficiency will be too one day.
 Hear the ring?

-And maybe we too will have massive awareness campaigns and a charity which is in every supermarket in the UK raising money for research.
+And maybe we too will have massive awareness campaigns and a charity which is in every supermarket in the UK raising

 For now though join in our Molly's picnics as the adrenal insufficiency awareness day!